 In this study, researchers published Lipolytic activity of svetol®, a decaffeinated green coffee bean extract.
 This was a study of human fat cells.
-Basically fat cells were incubated in green coffee bean extract (the product was Svetol) for between 2 hours and 8 days to see if the extract help release fat stores.
+Basically, fat cells were incubated in green coffee bean extract (the product was Svetol) for between 2 hours and 8 days to see if the extract helped release fat stores.

 While this is interesting, it is basically just a test tube study.
 Also, for those who are curious, the lead researcher of this study has an association with a supplement company that makes green coffee extract supplements.

 Its possible people with diabetes have heard that green coffee supplements might help them reduce blood sugar levels.
 In a test tube, study researchers note that the green coffee supplement called Svetol appeared to have blood sugar-lowering effects.
 A mouse study, published in 2012 also appeared to show improvements in blood sugar control.
 This study also involved the Sevetol supplement.
 In a study, involving 60 healthy women, higher chlorogenic acid (thought to be the active ingredient in green coffee) levels were associated with lower blood sugar.

 What Is Svetol?

 Svetol is a proprietary green coffee supplement made by a French company called Naturex.
 Their address in the US is 375 Huyler Street South Hackensack NJ 07606.
 This is the only green coffee bean supplement I've seen research on.
 While I remain skeptical of green coffee, if you're looking for a dietary supplement, I'd go with the one with the research.

 I don't think there's enough human research.
 Most supplements have 200-400 mg per 1 or 2 capsules. some studies have used this dosage too.

 Studies generally don't report any serious side effects but here are some things to think about if you try this supplement.
 This list is not complete.